Understanding Apple's Unusual Options Activity | Benzinga

 Understanding Apple's Unusual Options Activity

-Shares of Apple (NASDAQ:AAPL) saw some unusual options activity on Monday.
-Following the unusual option alert, the stock price moved up to $146.25.
+Apple (NASDAQ:AAPL) shares experienced unusual options activity on Wednesday.
+The stock price moved up to $145.79 following the option alert.

 - Option Type: SWEEP